imjuni/ctix/README.md

 ctix build --mode module -p ./tsconfig.json -o ./src/components
 ```

-The mode in which the `index.ts` file is to be generated.
-There is a create mode that generates an `index.ts` file per directory, a bundle mode that generates a single `index.ts` file, and a module mode that generates an `index.ts` file by filename for `vue`, `sevelte`, etc.
+The mode in which the `barrel` file is to be generated.
+There is a create mode that generates an `barrel` file per directory, a bundle mode that generates a single `barrel` file, and a module mode that generates an `barrel` file by filename for `vue`, `sevelte`, etc.

 | `bundle` mode                              | `create` mode                              | `module` mode                              |
 | ------------------------------------------ | ------------------------------------------ | ------------------------------------------ |